 current lag and lead

-In "C" circuits, on the other hand, the current in the circuit must first flow to the two plates of the capacitor (round the circuit from plate to plate and not across the gap between the plates) to make potential difference across them.
-As the current rises, the voltage between the two plates; and as the current falls, the voltage falls, but the voltage follows the current's lead a fraction of a second later.
-Current and voltage are again out of phase, only in "C" circuits the current is always leading the voltage.
+In 'C' circuits, on the other hand, the current in the circuit must first flow to the two plates of the capacitor (round the circuit from plate to plate and not across the gap between the plates) to make a potential difference across them.
+As the current rises, the voltage between the two plates rises; and as the current falls, the voltage falls, but the voltage follows the current's lead a fraction of a second later.
+Current and voltage are again out of phase, only in 'C' circuits the current is always leading the voltage.

 In a circuit containing only resistance, the positive surges of current and the positive increases in voltage coincide.
 But in a circuit containing only capacitance the surges of current occur a quarter of a cycle before the increase of voltage across the capacitance.
 In a circuit containing only inductance the current surges occur a quarter of a cycle later.

-This arrangement is called a parallel tuned circuit or rejector circuit, because it will not allow through current of a particular frequency – the frequency at which the impedance of the capacitor is equal to the impedance of the inductor.
+An arrangement called a parallel tuned circuit or rejector circuit will not allow through current of a particular frequency – the frequency at which the impedance of the capacitor is equal to the impedance of the inductor.
 Then the currents flowing through both parts are equal and opposite in direction.
 At any other frequency the two impedances will not be quite equal, the two currents will not be quite cancel each other out, and some current will be able to flow right round the circuit.